smarshallhb/StarFighters/README.md

 ```
 Usage:

-* Setup a new Listener within PowerShell Empire and use the Launcher command to Generate a PowerShell launcher for this listener.
+* Setup a new Listener within PowerShell Empire.

+* Use the Launcher command to Generate a PowerShell launcher for this listener.

 * Copy and Replace the Base64 encoded Launcher Payload within the StarFighter JavaScript or VBScript file.